NCEAS/metadig-engine/docs/authentication.md

 The `user` specified in the context is used to determine which role bindings are in effect.
 In this case, the user `metadig` is associated with the role bindings `metadig-all-roleBinding`, which references the role `metadig-all`, which provides access to all verbs for all resources in the `metadig` namespace.

+## ClusterRoles

+A ClusterRole differs from the Role already described as it applies to resources across namespaces.
+ClusterRoles can be used for the same resources used with Roles, but in addition can be applied to cluster-wide resources such as nodes.

+ClusterRoles are not currently used by MetaDIG services.

+## ClusterRoleBindings

+ClusterRoleBindings are used to apply the rules from ClusterRoles cluster-wide.

+ClusterRoleBindings are not currently used by MetaDIG services.

+## ServiceAccounts

+ServiceAccounts provide an identity for pods that require access to the k8s API after the pod has been created.
+In contrast, "User" and "Group" authentication (in the MetaDIG case via X509 certificates) provides access to the k8s API to the user performing operations such as creating, deleting, listing resources.

+Roles and RoleBindings can be applied to ServiceAccounts to define the access they will have.

+A ServiceAccount can be defined for a namespace and assigned to a pod.
+If one is not assigned when a pod is created, the 'default' ServiceAccount will be assigned.

+A `metadig` ServiceAccount is currently defined, but is using just the default permissions, as no k8s API operations are performed by MetaDIG services.